What Are the Benefits of Interval Running?

-"A common misconception is that interval running involves high-intensity intervals.
-Interval running can be done at fast, moderate or even at slow speeds", says Todd Buckingham, PhD, the lead exercise physiologist at Mary Free Bed Sports Rehabilitation in West Michigan about this type of training.
+“A common misconception is that interval running involves high-intensity intervals, but interval running can be done at fast, moderate, or even at slow speeds,” says Todd Buckingham, PhD, the lead exercise physiologist at Mary Free Bed Sports Rehabilitation in West Michigan about this type of training.

 Four Types of Interval Runs